JaviSandoval94/sql-challenge/README.md

 The data sets correspond to historical HR data from a fictional company and can be found as `.csv` files in the `data` folder of this respository.
 These files were provided by the Tecnológico de Monterrey Data Analytics Bootcamp for the February - August 2020 term.

 # Code explanation
 To run this code, you will have to create a new data base using PGAdmin.
 Use the provided queries to create the corresponding tables and populate them with the `.csv` files.
+To run the Jupyter Notebook additional analysis, generate the corresponding connection string using your user and password to create a connection to your local PostgreSQL DBMS.